shawenyao/jekyll-now/_posts/2020-10-11-Pricing-Uniswap-Liquidity-Pools.md

 At the time of writing, Uniswap, the biggest decentralized finance (DeFi) protocols, have over $2.5 billion in total value locked in its liquidity pool according to [DeFi Pulse](https://defipulse.com/).

+Note that the following analysis is based on the assumption of zero liquidity pool growth (other than due to transaction fees).
+Also, the risk-free rate is assumed to be 0.

 ## Uniswap Explained

 Examine the liquidity pool composed of asset $A$ and $B$.